ellipt01/joint/README.md

 Lines starting with # are considered comments.
 In the case of the above example, the subsurface space $x\in$ [-2., 2. (km)], $y\in$ [-2., 2. (km)], and $z\in$ [-2., 0. (km)] is divided into nx=50, ny=50, and nz=25 grid cells, and assign the magnetization $\beta_j$ and density $\rho_j$ ($j=1,2,\cdots,$ nx $\times$ ny $\times$ nz) to each. nu ($\nu$) is a penalty parameter for the lower-bound constraint; if nu is zero or negative, the lower-bound constraint is not applied.

+The $L_2$ norm-group lasso regularized problem is solved by an iterative method called the Alternating Direction Method of Multipliers (ADMM), and the convergence torelance is, in the above example, 1.e-5, and maximum number of iteration is 10000.

 If terrain file is spesicied, zrange of 2., z-top, z-bottom (km) indicates that, the vertical range of the study area is from (surface (topography) + z-bottom) km to (surface + z-top) km.
 In the case of the above example, $z\in$ [surface - 2, surface (km) ].